adobe/helix-home/hackathons/10-bcn.md

 5. @rofe
 6. @satyam

+The venue can hold 15 people, if we get beyond that, we start a wait list.

 Please share this page with people inside Adobe that you'd like to invite.
 Add yourself to the list if you want to attend.

 ### Preparation